ngencokamin/ulauncher-bitwarden-rbw/README.md

   - [x] Add each as arguments after the initial keyword
   - [x] Trigger rbw commands
 - [X] Upload to Ulauncher community
-- [ ] Add optional setting to open details page instead of quick copy
+- [X] Add optional setting to open details page instead of quick copy
-- [ ] OTP support
+- [X] TOTP support
 - [X] Add optional icon support

+- [ ] Update README
+  - [ ] Redo usage section with new screenshots and info to account for the billion new features